What’s in This Article

 | New York | 215 | Generally prohibited with narrow exceptions; verify current sensitive-places rules. |

-California state parks have their own set of regulations regarding firearms that differ from those governing national parks.
-In California, firearms are generally prohibited in state parks under 14 CCR §4313, with limited exceptions such as storage while unloaded and cased in a vehicle or where hunting is expressly authorized.
-As of January 2025, most property of the Department of Parks and Recreation (and Fish & Wildlife) is also a state-designated “sensitive place” where licensed carry is prohibited; signs may be posted, but the prohibition applies regardless of signage.
-Always check the specific park’s page before you go. :contentReference[oaicite:12]{index=12}
+California state parks have their own firearm rules that differ from national parks.
+Firearms are generally prohibited in California state parks under 14 CCR §4313, with limited exceptions such as unloaded, cased storage in a vehicle or expressly authorized hunting.
+As of January 2025, most Department of Parks and Recreation (DPR) and Department of Fish & Wildlife property is a state-designated “sensitive place” where licensed carry is prohibited.
+Always check the specific park’s page before you go.
+(Justia Regulations)

 BLM Land and Gun Regulations

-Alternatives to Carrying a Gun While Hiking
+Alternatives to Carrying a Firearm on the Trail

 Resources for Further Information on Gun Laws and Hiking in California

 Authoritative resources include the California Department of Justice Firearms portal (laws, CCW FAQs), the National Park Service firearms guidance, U.S. Forest Service recreation guidance, BLM California recreational shooting, and California State Parks.
-Check agency sites for park- or forest-specific rules that may change with conditions. ([National Park Service][4])
+Check agency sites for park- or forest-specific rules that may change with conditions.
+(National Park Service)

 Is it legal to carry a gun while hiking in California?